eric-sclafani/website/src/assets/resume/resume.typ

 #resume-item[

-  // - Within first month of employment, built web-based maintenance tool that enables non-technical Legal staff to perform CRUD operations on SQL Server lookup table.
-This table stores crucial data about different (sub)categories that legal documents can be classified as.
-Legal trials require many documents, and the disorganization of them can negatively impact a trial, of which this tool mitigates.
-This application uses ASP.NET Core Web API to handle HTTP requests, Angular for client-side interactivity, and Material UI for styled web components to provide a user-friendly experience.

-  // - Developed web application for Alternative Programs Bureau Drug Treatment Unit to manage data about defendants enrolled in court-mandated drug treatment programs.
-This unit aims to divert drug-addicted defendants to treatment programs to seek help rather than face incarceration.
-Stored data is normalized across many tables in SQL Server.
-Initially built with .NET Framework MVC and jQuery, re-engineered using ASP.NET Core Web API for server logic, Angular for data-driven reactive forms, and Material UI for crafting an intuitive interface.

-// need point solely about using stored procedures,

 // need point on resolving user submitted tickets in timely manner...
- // - Assumed responsibility of maintaining existing web application
+//

   // designed SQL server tables...

-  // reactive forms, custom validation

   // rxjs for performant interactivity

-//?
-IDEA: split frontend and backend into two separate points
+  // add info about how these apps handle important legal data for legal staff to do stuff with

-  - Developed and tailor-made full stack web applications for different bureaus/units to facilitate data operations (CRUD).
-These applications #text(red, "add info about how these apps handle important legal data for legal staff to do stuff with...")
+  - Tailor-made and delivered 3+ full stack web applications for different bureaus/units to facilitate data operations (CRUD).
+These applications enable non-technical Legal staff to record and view sensitive data pertaining to defendant cases, diversion program updates, and other important information.

-  - #text(red, "FRONTEND") Utilized HTML, CSS, Angular, and Material UI to produce robust and intuitive user-friendly interfaces for web application frontends.

-  - #text(red, "BACKEND") Designed

-  - Wrote application-specific SQL Server stored procedures to facilitate data transfer between database and applications....
+//? each sentence needs to be tied together here.
+  - Using Angular, TypeScript, HTML, and CSS, developed intuitive user interfaces for web application frontends.
+Utilized Angular Material and Bootstrap to create user-friendly responsive Angular components.
+Built reactive forms to correctly capture and display important information submitted by Legal staff.
+Created custom form validation rules to ensure data consistency.

+  - Designed robust RESTful APIs using ASP.NET Core Web API to handle HTTP requests in application backends.
+Each Web API endpoint executes T-SQL stored procedures containing custom query logic to suit the application needs.
+Data is normalized across many tables and databases in SQL Server.

+  - Embedded SSRS reports hosted on separate server into application frontends via HTML iframes.
+They accept user-provided criteria and generate organized tabular data reports for non-technical end users.

+  - Resolved user-submitted tickets in timely and efficient manner via ServiceDesk software.

-  - Worked with Legal staff to translate their business requirements into full-stack applications tailored to their specific needs....
+  - Worked with Legal staff to translate their business requirements into full-stack applications.

-  - Embedded SSRS reports into frontend applications that accept user inputs and generate

 ]

 #resume-entry(
   title: "Research Assistant",